7 Tips for Detecting Online Fraud

-The transactions that are the most secure are those where the shipping address, billing address and IP address are all very close to each other.
+The transactions that are the most secure are those where the shipping address, billing address, and IP address all point to the same location.
 Transactions that show long distances between these different addresses should be scrutinized more carefully.

-Fraudsters often try to mask their IP Address, so you cannot see that they are placing the order from a different state or country.
+Fraudsters often try to mask their IP Address using a VPN so you can't see that they're placing the order from a different state or country.
 There are services that can detect the use of a VPN, but given their rising popularity with the general public, it might not be wise to simply reject these orders.

-When faced with an order that appears to be high-risk, finding the customer online with an active social media account can be a strong indicator that the purchase may be legitimate.
+When conducting a manual review of an order that appears to be high-risk, finding the customer online with an active social media account can be a strong indicator that the purchase may be legitimate.
 You can also find a treasure trove of public records that can help you feel more comfortable about shipping an order with elevated risk.

 Fraudsters usually use free email addresses that are easy to create and use once.
 Emails coming from domains like Gmail and Yahoo are riskier than emails from a business domain.
 Using a third-party service can give you more data on the email address, such as longevity.

 If you see multiple failed purchase attempts in succession with different card numbers, the likelihood of a non-fraudulent transaction coming from that batch is slim.
-Also, once a fraudster is successful, they're likely to put in further orders to get the most out of their stolen payment credentials.
-Be sure to blacklist the phone, email, IP address and billing address of the fraudster so they are not successful on subsequent attempts.
+In addition, once a fraudster is successful, they're likely to put in further orders to get the most out of their stolen payment credentials.
+Be sure to blacklist the phone, email, IP address, and billing address of any fraudsters you identify.

 Contribution by NoFraud.